 The Arizona Driver License Manual and Customer Service Guide includes more details about the kinds of penalties teens and drivers younger than 21 years old face for traffic violations.

 Penalties for Arizona Commercial Drivers

-Remember: Notify your employer within 30 days of receiving a traffic citation; also notify the AZ MVD within that time frame if you received the citation in another state.
+Remember: Notify your employer within 30 days of receiving a traffic citation.
+You must also notify the AZ MVD within 30 days if you received the citation in another state.

 You might face CDL suspension if you:

 - Operate your commercial motor vehicle (CMV) with a BAC of 0.04% or higher or under the influence of any controlled substance.